Effects of COVID-19 on the body of a pregnant woman with preeclampsia: Birth outcomes (literature review)

 MD, Cand.
 Sci.
 (Med.), Doctor of the Highest Category, Assistant Lecturer

-Adelya Zainetdinova
+Adelya N. Zainetdinova

 City Clinical Hospital No. 7, Women’s Consultation No. 3